- Home

 And, finally, if you’re concerned that hearing aids are high maintenance, you’ll be pleased to know that’s another myth.

-Plus, good quality hearing aids can last a long time when they’re properly maintained.
-If you’re unsure how to properly care for your hearing aids, there are kinds of useful resources about hearing aid maintenance and cleaning.
+Plus, good-quality hearing aids can last a long time when properly maintained.
+If you’re unsure how to care for them, there are all kinds of useful resources about hearing aid maintenance and cleaning.

 Myth five – hearing aids are only for the elderly